jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 As of **Jellyfin 10.8** hardware acceleration on Raspberry Pi via `OpenMAX OMX` was dropped and is no longer available.

 This decision was made because Raspberry Pi is currently migrating to a `V4L2` based hardware acceleration, which is already available in Jellyfin but does not support all features other hardware acceleration methods provide due to lacking support in FFmpeg.
-Jellyfin will fallback to software codecs for those usecases.
+Jellyfin will fallback to software de/encoding for those usecases.

 The current state of hardware acceleration support in FFmpeg can be checked on the [rpi-ffmpeg repository](https://github.com/jc-kynesim/rpi-ffmpeg).